-As a school principal, you may feel some uncertainty about how to create a proactive approach to prevent problem behaviors from occurring when students return to school this fall.
-Some students have experienced trauma due to the loss of loved ones during the pandemic, were not able to attend virtual instruction on a consistent basis, and a myriad of other issues that may have impacted their families.
+As a school principal, you may feel uncertain about creating a proactive approach to prevent problem behaviors from occurring when students return to school this fall.
+Some students have experienced trauma due to the loss of loved ones during the pandemic, were not able to attend virtual instruction on a consistent basis, and had a myriad of other issues that may have impacted their families.

 At the heart, of your concerns is to ensure that all teachers are prepared to teach students proactive and positive behavioral strategies to ensure that students feel supported and safe.
 In this article, we’ll outline the elements of an effective school-wide behavior plan, look at some examples of schools that have successfully implemented school-wide expectations, and examine the next steps in your planning process.

 A school-wide behavior plan implements proactive and consistent behavior management procedures for the entire school rather than expecting teachers to develop plans for their individual classrooms.

 A 2005 report in Principal suggests that a “schoolwide approach to discipline that is focused, proactive, and consistent is more likely to be effective than the classroom-by-classroom approach used by many schools.”
 With such an approach, school leaders can work collaboratively with teachers to find procedures that reinforce positive behaviors and prevent misbehaviors.

 5 Components of an Effective School-wide Behavior Plan

 Principals find that effective school-wide behavior plans include the following five elements:

 - Clear behavioral expectations — All students, teachers, and staff must understand the behavioral expectations and consequences for misbehavior.

 - Consistency — Teachers and staff must implement behavioral procedures with fidelity so students learn to trust the stated expectations.

 - Fairness — The Pacific Resources for Education and Learning explain that disciplinary policies “need to be age-appropriate, clear, and repeatedly communicated to students and parents.”